KneeDeepInCode/freedink-retrofw/README.md

 The original RS97 binary release had some dependencies missing for RetroFW 2.x, so I unsquashfs'd it and added them in, with only minor other changes.
 Here is the final product.

 It was last tested working on RetroFW 2.2 on the LDK Game.

+Check the GitHub Releases page for this repo for the files.